 Black Youth Empowerment and Social Inclusion for Mental Well-being (B'YES Program)

-The B’YES Program, led by ACPNet and funded by Public Health Agency of Canada, through the Mental health of Black Canadian Stream with the aims to address the unique mental health challenges faced by Black youth aged 15-24 in BC’s Lower Mainland, including newly arrived immigrants, refugees, and youth affected by or living with HIV.
+The B’YES Program, led by ACPNet, aims to address the unique mental health challenges faced by Black youth aged 15–24 in BC’s Lower Mainland, including newly arrived immigrants, refugees, and youth affected by or living with HIV.
+This initiative has been made possible through a financial contribution from the Public Health Agency of Canada.
+The views expressed herein do not necessarily reflect those of the Public Health Agency of Canada.

 What We Do